Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Results and discussion

 It has been shown that the UVJ diagram can separate galaxies according to their sSFR and dust attenuation \citep[][]{Williams09,Whitaker11, Patel12, Donnari19, Antwi-Danso23, Valentino23}.
 Although this empirical finding is consistent with properties estimated with standard attenuation curves and parametric SFH models, UVJ selection may be not representative for all QGCs across masses and redshifts \citep[][]{Leja19UVJ, Akins22,Antwi-Danso23, Long24, Gebek25}.
-We show the UVJ colour-colour diagrams for the sample of mass-complete galaxies (M$_*\geq10^8$M$_\odot$) in Fig.~\ref{fig:UVJ}.
+We show the UVJ colour-colour diagrams for the final sample (mass complete, $z<6$) in Fig.~\ref{fig:UVJ}.

 We construct the UVJ diagrams using the CIGALE results from each of the runs.
 They reflect the known correlation between the rest-frame colours and A$_V$ (increase with higher colours values) and sSFR \citep[decrease with lower V-J and higher U-V colours, see][]{Williams09, Martis19, Akins22}.
 However, there are significant differences among the selected samples of QGCs.
 We test the bias between the UVJ, MS offset, and sSFR criteria.
 The results are presented in Tab.~\ref{TAB:UVJ}.